microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 ```

 Update code so that we can create a pull request.
-Update the config.json file for each example as described in next section and push the code changes in your feature branch to the newly forked repo.
+Update the config.json file for any one of the examples (e.g. named_entity_recognization) as described in next section (mainlu update the keyvault name, resource group name and Azure Machine Learning workspace name) and push the new feature branch to the newly forked repo.

 ``` bash